vittau/blog/_posts/2022-10-08-iem-equalization-extravaganza.markdown

     <p class="post-image-caption">Original squig flattened</p>
 </div>

-This makes it easier to judge how aggresive your equalizer curve actually is.
+This makes it easier to judge how aggresive your equalizer curve is.

 <h6>Custom CrinGraph</h6>